Reinvesting Dividends

 There are a few reasons to stop autoinvesting.
 Around retirement, the first is control of your asset allocation.

-In accumulation, you can go all out, but there is a time for temperance before you retire.
+You can go all out in accumulation, but there is a time for temperance before you retire.
 About five years before you stop relying on human capital for most of your spending, you can adjust your asset allocation.
-In anticipation, stop re-investing dividends and figure out what to do with the accumulated cash.
+In anticipation, stop re-investing dividends and determine what to do with the accumulated cash.
 Use it to get to your pre-retirement asset allocation goal.

 Should I Reinvest Dividends?